 Most of us law-abiding citizens wouldn’t want to take anything that doesn’t belong to us or isn’t coming to us – most of us.
 But as the cliché goes, a few bad apples can spoil the bunch.
 In this case, those bad apples are committing fraud as it pertains to their car insurance.
 Let’s start with the costs.
-According to the Insurance Bureau of Canada (IBC), general insurance fraud costs Ontario insurers and policyholders more than $1.6 billion per year.
+According to the Insurance Bureau of Canada (IBC), general insurance fraud costs insurers and policyholders more than $1.6 billion per year, driving up the price of car insurance.
 Some private insurance numbers peg the additional costs as high as $2 billion.

 - Knowingly lying on an insurance application